Hetwin/sandbox/README.md

 docker container rm ds
 ```

 Now you are able to apply your first Docker commands and run Jupyter Lab in a Docker container.
-Let's come back to use case from the beginning.
+Let's come back to the use case from the beginning.

 ## Use Case: Jupyter Lab in Docker container
-In the following we are using three very popular technologies Docker, Git / GitHub and Jupyter Lab (with Python) to execute a simply python code.
+In the following we are using three very popular technologies Docker, Git / GitHub and Jupyter Lab (with Python) to execute a simple python code.
 The main idea is not only to get a code example but also the related development environment.

 ### 1. Step: Start a Docker container for Jupyter Lab
 Before you can run the example python code you need to start or create a suitable development environment.
 If the Docker container with the Jupyter Lab already exists (check with the following command),